MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - Deploying and maintaining a supported Session Border Controller (SBC).

-- A contract with third-party carrier.
+- A contract with a third-party carrier.
-  (Unless deployed as an option to provide connection to 3rd party PBX, analog devices, or other telephony equipment for users who are on Phone System with Calling Plans.)
+  (Unless deployed as an option to provide connection to third-party PBX, analog devices, or other telephony equipment for users who are on Phone System with Calling Plans.)

 With this option: